RadamantiumX/scrap-to-json/README.md

 ## Contributions

 You may contributing, all the improvement is very welcome.
-This is only a complement to make more easy the basic scrap.
+This is only a complement to make more easy somes tedious jobs.
 I hope can be useful.

 **Regards!**